brainboxdotcc/DPP/docpages/02_building_a_bot.md

 \image html create_application_navigate_to_url_generator.png

-3. Select the "bot" scope.
-If your bot uses slash commands, also select "applications.commands".
+3. Select the `bot` scope.
+If your bot uses slash commands, also select `applications.commands`.

 You can read more about scopes and which you need for your application [here](https://discord.com/developers/docs/topics/oauth2#shared-resources-oauth2-scopes).